Many or all companies we feature compensate us. Compensation and editorial

 The U.S. government funds federal loans.
 Borrowers can get private student loans from private financial institutions, including banks, credit unions, and online lenders.

-Because federal loans include benefits such as access to student loan forgiveness programs and income-driven repayment plans, we recommend you exhaust your federal loan options before considering private loans.
+Because federal loans include benefits such as access to student loan forgiveness programs and income-driven repayment plans, we recommend you exhaust your Direct Subsidized and Unsubsidized Loan options before considering private loans—and weigh the pros and cons of PLUS loans with private loans to fill in any gaps.

 Credit check required?✖️✔️